-TOLEDO, OH — The Toledo Walleye, proud affiliate of the NHL’s Detroit Red Wings and the AHL’s Grand Rapids Griffins, today announced a three-year extension of their affiliation agreement.
-The 2021-22 season will mark the 12th year of partnership between the clubs and extends the affiliation through at least the 2023-24 season.
+The Toledo Walleye, proud affiliate of the NHL’s Detroit Red Wings and the AHL’s Grand Rapids Griffins, have reached an agreement to continue its affiliation with the Detroit Red Wings through at least the 2020-21 season.

 “The relationship between Detroit, Grand Rapids and Toledo is one of the strongest in professional hockey, and we look forward to its continued growth over the next three years,” said Walleye general manager Neil Neukam.
 “As we celebrate our 10th season of Walleye hockey, we are honored to have an affiliate who has entrusted us in the development of their future players, but also cares about the growth and winning aspect of our team.”

 The franchise’s ties with the Red Wings go back to when the Toledo Storm was formed and entered the ECHL, affiliated with Detroit from 1991-99 and 2000-07.
 Toledo has been affiliated with Detroit ever since re-entering the ECHL as the Walleye back in 2009.